 Melinda Hipple, a Baker University junior from Baldwin City, Kan., won an essay prize while studying abroad at Harlaxton College during the fall semester.

 Students traveled to Atlanta to learn more about event operations and strategies connected to the Chick-fil-A Bowl and other sport organizations.

 Best College Reviews has compiled a list of the most desirable study abroad opportunities, and the British campus of the University of Evansville, Harlaxton Manor, a popular destination for Baker students, tops the rankings.

-Baldwin City, Kan. — The Baker University Community Choir will begin rehearsing on Thursday, Aug.
-28, for the fall season.
-The weekly rehearsals are from 6 to 8 p.m.
+The Baker University Community Choir will begin rehearsals for its spring season on Thursday, Jan.
+29. The weekly rehearsals are held from 6 to 8 p.m.
 Thursdays at McKibbin Recital Hall in the Owens Musical Arts Building, 408 Eighth St., on the Baldwin City campus.

 Haley Epperson, 2013, fourth-grade teacher in Spring Hill, Kan., receives award for first-year teaching excellence.